Buying an ethically sourced diamond

 Provenance refers to the origin of a diamond.
-The word Provenance comes from the French word provenir which means “to come from” and relates to the origin and journey of a rough diamond from the mine, through the cutting process to the polished diamond that is presented to the consumer.
-In short, there is a growing demand information on the origin of the raw materials and their journey from the mine to the finished item.
+The word Provenance comes from the French word provenir.
+The word means “to come from” and relates to the origin and journey of a rough diamond.
+From the mine, through the cutting process to the polished diamond presented to the consumer.
+In short, there is a growing demand for information on the origin of the raw materials and their journey from the mine to the finished item.

-A small proportion of the World’s diamonds can be traced back to the original mine where they were extracted from the ground in the form of rough diamonds.
-Systems that give diamonds specific provenance are the result of work by large diamond mining companies such as Dominion Diamond Corporation’s CanadaMark brand and the DeBeers Forevermark brand—both systems offer full traceability for diamonds.
-Each system has in place an audited trail from the rough diamond.
-Both CanadaMark and Forevermark Diamonds are given unique traceable identification numbers that appear microscopically on the diamond.
-The CanadaMark diamonds we supply, include a laser inscribed CanadaMark serial number which verifies the mine of origin, rough diamond weight from which it was cut and the final polished carat weight of the diamond.
+A small proportion of the World’s diamonds can be traced back to their original mine.
+Traceable, trustworthy systems include Dominion Diamond Corporation’s CanadaMark brand and the DeBeers Forevermark brand.
+Although, DeBeers does not guarantee origin.
+Instead, it is the Aggregate that is guaranteed to be mined ethically.
+CanadaMark diamonds include a unique traceable identification number etched onto the diamond.
+The CanadaMark diamonds we supply, include a laser-inscribed CanadaMark serial number.
+This verifies the mine of origin, rough diamond weight from which it was cut and the final carat weight.

-Traceable diamonds are 100% conflict free.
-CanadaMark diamonds originate from Canada’s Northwest Territories mined from the Ekati and Diavik Mines, a very long way from the troubled diamond producing areas of the World.
-By having an ethical origin, with full traceability adds greater value for many buyers.
+CanadaMark diamonds are 100% conflict free.
+They originate from Canada’s Northwest Territories mined from the Ekati and Diavik Mines.
+With an ethical origin and full traceability, buyers have the reassurance of ethical standards.
 Imagine that you could present a diamond engagement ring to your partner, knowing exactly where the diamond came out of the ground.
 Many of our retail clients see a great benefit of passing along this additional value with a fully certified diamond.